ThisisRDSharma/Siddu-/README.md

 Note: The KS statistic is based on development assumptions and has not been validated with current data.
 The numbers referenced in the model document are provided here .However, the data needed to validate these numbers is not available, making it impossible to independently verify their accuracy or performance.
+However, the data needed to validate these numbers is not available, making it impossible to independently verify their accuracy or performance.